| |

 Step #3.
 Bring in the Baskets

-After you have your counters cleaned off, you will want to decide how many baskets you need and where to put them.
-If your kids are older than toddler-aged, I would suggest a basket for each.
+After you have your counters cleaned off, you can decide how many baskets you need and where to put them.
+If your kids are older, I would suggest a basket for each.
 This will not only keep things sorted by child, but it will also teach them responsibility.

 Be sure to choose baskets that are the right size.
 Slightly bigger than the average size piece of paper (about 9×12), yet small enough to not take up all of your counter space.